BradleyDejong/nano-table/README.md

     - ✓ sort fn
     - ✓ Default value fn for items where accessor returns null
     - Override sortBy on a column-by-column level
-  - li ID configuration
+  - tr ID configuration
   - Callbacks on click
-  - Initial sort
+  - ✓ Initial sort
   - (current sort)?
+  - Allow for `table` or `ol`?

 - User feedback
-  - which column is currently sorting
+  - icon for which column is currently sorting
-  - general styles(?)
+  - built-in styles(?)

 - User interaction
   - Clicking header sorts by that item